ccs-amsterdam/r-course-material/tutorials/rvest.md

 html %>% html_element('.leftColumn') %>% html_text2()
 ```

+    ## [1] "Left Column\n\nThis is a simple HTML document.
+Right click on the page and select view page source (or something similar, depending on browser) to view the HTML source code.\n\nAlternatively, right click on a specific element on the page and select inspect element.
+This also shows the HTML code, but focused on the selected element.
+You should be able to fold and unfold HTML nodes (using the triangle-like thing before the <tags>), and when you hover your mouse over them, they should light up in the browser.
+Play around with this for a bit to get a feel for exploring HTML code.\n\nHere's a stupid table.\n\nFirst column\tSecond column\tThird column\t\n1\t2\t3\t\n4\t5\t6\t"

 Another nice function is `html_attr` or `html_attrs`, for getting
 attributes of elements.
 With `html_attrs` we get all attributes.
 For
 example, we can get the attributes of the `#exampleTable`.